JuddieMoya/connect-four/README.md

 We recieved help from the following people: Amanda Yonce & Joseph, Eric Hanson, Randy Cox, and Michelle Hoelzer.

-We built off of Randy's started code from demo.
+We built off of Randy's starter code from demo.

 Group members: Judith Moya, Reginald Jefferson, Jalon Dodson, and Amanda Simmons